 In colonial times the eastern part of Bengal, today's Bangladesh, was the agricultural hinterland of Calcutta, where export products (indigo, tea, jute) were processed.
 When India was divided in 1947 there was not a single jute mill in the new Province of East Bengal (later: East Pakistan).
 Pakistan became the largest producer and exporter of raw jute, but with no processing industry, except some baling.
-Originally raw jute had been transported to Europe and was processed in Britain or Germany.
+Originally, raw jute had been transported to Europe and was processed in Britain or Germany.
 As jute is a bulky commodity (large volume and low value per unit of weight), some processing industry came up in India in and around Calcutta (now: Kolkata) in order to save cost of transportation, but not in the delta.
 In Pakistan times some spinning and weaving industries were set up almost exclusively in the eastern "wing", whereas almost all other manufacturing industry was set up in the western "wing" with much government support.
-Adamjee Jute Mill in Narayanganj became the largest jute mill in the world.
-Until the civil war ("War of Liberation") in 1971 jute remained the only major industry in East Pakistan, besides some newspaper production, chemical industry and ship building.
-According to Bangladesh Bureau of Statistics only 143,744 people were employed in East Pakistan's major industries in 1969-70, the last normal year in Pakistan times, more than half of them (93,574) worked in the textile industry (Statistical Pocket Book of Bangladesh 1978: 192-193).
-According to the Chief Inspector of Factories and Establishments the number was higher: 300,100 workers, out of them 59,500 in cotton and 163,00 in jute industry (Ibid.: 324).
+Adamjee Jute Mill in Narayangani became the largest jute mill in the world.
+Until the civil war ("War of Liberation") in 1971 jute remained the only major industry in East Pakistan, besides some paper production, chemical industry and ship building.
+According to Bangladesh Bureau of Statistics only 143,744 people were employed in East Pakistan's major industries in 1969-70, the last normal year in Pakistan times, more than half of them (93,574) worked in the textile industry.23 According to the Chief Inspector of Factories and Establishments the number was higher: 300,100 workers, out of them 59,500 in cotton and